Building a Successful Forex Trading Plan: Step-by-Step Guide

 Note: The users’ strategy should include entry/exit rules, timeframes, and indicators.

 • Risk Management: Risk management is the line of defense.
-As a trader, the user should risk not more than 1-2% of the user’s capital per trade and use a stop-loss order to protect themselves from unexpected losses.
+As a trader, the user should risk not more than 1-2% of their capital per trade and use a stop-loss order to protect themselves from unexpected losses.
 To learn more about risk management, refer to our post on forex trading risk management strategies to build this section of the user plan.

 Steps to Build A Trading Plan